TerminalFi/NessusParser-Excel/README.md

   - Multiple file support
   - Formatted XLSX output with worksheets (Full Detail, Device Type, Critical, High, Medium, Low, Informational)

+#### Inspiration

+Inspiration of this came from [Nessus Parser - Cody](http://www.melcara.com/archives/253).
+While this ruby one is still kicking, I prefer python.
+I hope to eventually emulate all of the features provide by this tool + more

 | Screen |
 | ---------------|
 | <img src="./screenshots/Example.png" width="100%"> |